highchair/artinruins-com/_property/south-street-power.md

 December 2015
 : Developers break ground on the new project to be called **South Street Landing**.
 The building will achieve <span class="abbr">LEED</span> Silver Certification and receives $49M in historic state and federal tax credits to finance its redevelopment in a private-pubic partnership.
+: Tsoi Kobus Design came onboard as architects for the final redevelopment project which included the exterior and interior of the building.
+DBVW was the consultant for the historic exterior work but not the prime architect.
+[Now the DLR Group, they have this project in their online portfolio](https://www.dlrgroup.com/work/south-street-landing/).

 January 2016
 : Ground breaks on a 744-space concrete parking structure to the north of South Street Landing, designed by [Spagnolo Gisness & Associates]({% link designer/spagnolo-gisness-associates.html %}) (SGA).